 Workaround:In either of these cases, remove the bulletproof hosts list from any security policy rules that reference it.

 URL Filtering Custom Categories

 Release versions earlier than PAN-OS 9.0 allowed you to configure URL Filtering overrides to create exceptions to URL category enforcement.
+This enabled you to create exceptions that have priority enforcement over all other exception types: custom categories, external dynamic lists (EDLs), and predefined categories.
 In PAN-OS 9.0, the URL Filtering profile